ZeusWPI/WikiTools/README.md

 ImageScraper
 ============

-An imagescraper for the Zeus wiki.
+Downloads all the images from the Zeus wiki